-These SIP Inverter welders are covered by a 12 month parts and labour warranty covering failure due to manufacturers defects.
-This does not cover failure due to misuse or operating the inverter welder outside the scope of this manual - any claims deemed to be outside the scope of the warranty may be subject to charges Including, but not limited to parts, labour and carriage costs, failure to regularly clean your inverter welder will shorten its working life and reduce performance.
+This SIP inverter welder is covered by a 24 month parts and labour warranty covering failure due to manufacturers defects.
+This does not cover failure due to misuse or operating the welder outside the scope of this manual - any claims deemed to be outside the scope of the warranty may be subject to charges Including, but not limited to parts, labour and carriage costs.

-The warranty does not cover consumable items such as electrode holders & clamps, etc.
+Failure to regularly clean your welder will shorten its working life and reduce performance.
+The warranty does not cover consumable items such as collets, ceramics & clamps etc.